boilerrobotics/insctiption/Software/README.md

 Until the point that you feel that the new features are ready (usually after testing and review), you can create a **pull request** to merge your branch back to the main branch.
 This procedure will ensure that your main branch is always clean and contain functional code.

+[Here is a tutorial on the basics](https://github.com/JLZ22/Git-Tutorial-for-New-Users/tree/main) (please consider giving it a star if its helpful).

 **Note** GitHub could be your online coding portfolio/resume.
 There is a high chance that the potential employers will look at your GitHub.
 It is a good idea to have one and know how to use it.